mygamedevtools/scene-loader/README.md

 When creating your scene loader, you must first create your scene manager.
 Ideally, you will not need to store the scene manager anywhere as it will be accessible through the `ISceneLoader` interface.
-Also, you will also need to build your scene info objects to hold references to scenes.
+Also, you will need to build your scene info objects to hold references to scenes.

 #### Creating your scene loader